rawpair/rawpair/README.md

 Then open [http://localhost:4000](http://localhost:4000) to begin.

-In production you may want to run this behind a reverse proxy
+It is advisable to use a reverse proxy in production.

 ---

-## How do I scroll the terminal?
+## How to scroll the terminal?

-This terminal runs in your browser and doesn't support mouse scrollback.
+ttyd terminals run in the browser and don't support mouse scrollback.
 To scroll, press:

 `Ctrl-b` followed by `[`

-You can now use the mouse wheel or the arrow keys.
+It is now possible to use the mouse wheel or the arrow keys.
 Press `q` to exit scroll mode.

+---

+## Security considerations

+### Mounting /var/run/docker.sock

+RawPair does **not** require Docker socket access by default.
+However, the current Phoenix backend uses System.cmd/3 to invoke Docker directly via the CLI.
+For this to work, the process must have permission to run docker commands, typically by having access to the Docker daemon—either directly on the host or via a mounted socket.

+If you mount `/var/run/docker.sock` into the container running Phoenix (e.g., for local development), you're granting that container **full control over the host's Docker daemon**.
+This effectively means **root access to the host**.
+It's powerful, convenient, and generally unsafe in shared or exposed environments.

+For safer setups, consider using [docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy), a minimal Go-based HTTP proxy that lets you expose only specific Docker API endpoints to containers.
+This allows for fine-grained access control, so you can limit what the Phoenix backend is allowed to do.

+Use socket access only if you understand the risks, and only in environments where trust boundaries are clear.

 ---